psevestre/openid-fapi/Financial_API_Grant_Management.md

 }
 ```

+A client MAY request issuance of grant id in the token response by including the `grant_id_required` client registration parameter ().

 # Grant Management API

 The Grant Management API allows clients to perform various actions on a grant whose `grant_id` the client previously obtained from the authorization server.